fjl/p2p-drafts/dns-discovery.md

 where `roothash` is the abbreviated root hash of the tree, a hexadecimal string of length 16. `seqnum` is the tree's update sequence number, a decimal integer.
-`signature` is a 65-byte secp256k1 EC signature over the concatenation of the full root hash and `seqnum`, encoded as a hexadecimal string.
+`signature` is a 65-byte secp256k1 EC signature over the concatenation of the full root hash and `seqnum`, encoded as a base85 string.

 Further TXT records on subdomains map abbreviated hashes to one of three entry types: